deckerego/docmag/README.md

     --set ingress.tls.secretName=docmag-tls

-## Using docidx to Index Files
+## Using DocIndex to Index Files

-docidx indexes files within Elasticsearch and prepares them for display - this is the process that feeds docmag.
+The docidx daemon indexes files within Elasticsearch and prepares them for display - this is the process that feeds docmag.
 More info is available at https://github.com/deckerego/docidx